Harrypotterrrr/Homepage/_pages/about.md

 ## Biography

-I am a junior majoring computer science from Tongji University.
-I am now working as an internship in [Intelligent Big Data Visualization Lab](https://idvxlab.com/index.html) supervised by [Prof. Nan Cao](http://nancao.org/), and currently focusing on the sequence module transforming text descriptions to images or scenes.
-I am going to visit [Vision and Learning Lab](http://vllab.ucmerced.edu/), at Electrical Engineering and Computer Science, University of California at Merced, under the supervision of [Prof. Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang/) and his [Ph.D.
-Yijun Li](https://sites.google.com/site/yijunlimaverick/).
-We will do some research in the field of image/video generation and synthesis.
+I have just been accepted as a MSCS student of NYU.
+I am going to work with [Daniele Panozzo](https://cims.nyu.edu/gcl/daniele.html) and focus on computer graphics.
+I got my Bachelor's degree in Computer Science at Tongji University, China, in 2016 and had been a research intern in [Intelligent Big Data Visualization Lab](https://idvxlab.com/index.html) supervised by [Prof. Nan Cao](http://nancao.org/).
+In the last year of my undergraduate period, I did research in the field of computer vision under the supervision of [Prof. Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang/) and his [Ph.D.
+Taihong Xiao](https://prinsphield.github.io/) in University of California at Merced.

-## Recent News

-- The notes of paper are updating continuously [[link]](/year-archive/)

 ## Recent effort

-- An seq2seq model to generate a scene attending to text descriptions

-- State-of-the-art and noval techniques of stylization

-- Vision algorithms in an adversarial environment
+- Video enhancement

+- Rendering